Jensinjames/Ai-Academy/cloud-deployments/gcp/deployment/DEPLOY.md

-# How to deploy a private AnythingLLM instance on GCP
+# How to deploy a private PreeminnetAcademy instance on GCP

-With a GCP account you can easily deploy a private AnythingLLM instance on GCP.
+With a GCP account you can easily deploy a private PreeminnetAcademy instance on GCP.
 This will create a url that you can access from any browser over HTTP (HTTPS not supported).
 This single instance will run on your own keys and they will not be exposed - however if you want your instance to be protected it is highly recommend that you set the `AUTH_TOKEN` and `JWT_SECRET` variables in the `docker/` ENV.

 [Refer to .env.example](../../../docker/HOW_TO_USE_DOCKER.md) for data format.